WELCOME TO GMS ACCOUNTING ONLINE HELP

 Special Rate Tab

-This option calculates direct workers compensation costs for the month and charges the costs directly to the programs that each employee worked on for the month rather than charging the costs to the fringe benefit pool.
-This option of charging workers compensation costs is typically used only by agencies that have several workers comp rates and there is a substantial variance between the rates.
+Direct workers compensation calculates costs for the month and charges the costs directly to the programs that each employee worked on for the month rather than charging the costs to the fringe benefit pool.
+This option of charging workers comp costs is typically used only by agencies that have several workers comp rates and there is a substantial variance between the rates.
 If this method for charging workers comp costs is chosen, the accrued workers comp menu item under Payroll Processing will be disabled.

 Under Payroll, Set Up, Workers Comp Rate, descriptions and rates are set up for each workers comp code.
 For all employees that are eligible for workers compensation benefits, a workers comp code needs to be entered into each employee file.
-You must also set up the workers comp base under Payroll, Set Up, Workers Comp Base.
+The Worker’s Comp Base must also be set up under Payroll, Set Up, Workers Comp Base.

 A Monthly Workers Compensation Analysis is prepared which calculates the workers comp costs for each employee and subtotals for each workers comp code.
 Aggregate rates are calculated for each workers comp code for the distribution of the workers comp costs by computing the ratio of workers comp costs to chargeable salaries, which are gross wages less leave taken.
 A Monthly Workers Compensation by Activity report is prepared showing the distribution of workers comp costs to all of the program elements excluding leave elements.
 A journal entry is automatically prepared for posting to the general ledger.
 This journal entry credits the liability account designated for accrued worker’s comp (or credits an asset account if the worker’s comp costs were prepaid) and debits the program elements based on monthly timesheet charges.